isomorphic-software/smartclient-docs/reference.md

 Various types of palettes ([ListPalette](#class-listpalette), [TreePalette](#class-treepalette), [MenuPalette](#class-menupalette), [TilePalette](#class-tilepalette)) render a PaletteNode in different ways, and allow the user to trigger creation in different ways (eg drag and drop, or just click).
 All share a common pattern for how components are created from palettes.

 Note that in a TreePalette, a PaletteNode is essentially a [TreeNode](reference_2.md#object-treenode) and can have properties expected for a TreeNode (eg, [showDropIcon](classes/TreeGrid.md#attr-treegridcustomicondropproperty)).
 Likewise a PaletteNode in a MenuPalette can have the properties of a [MenuItem](reference_2.md#object-menuitem), such as [MenuItem.enableIf](classes/MenuItem.md#method-menuitemenableif).

 ---
+## Object: PartialPromptConfig

+### Description
+Configuration for partial prompt generation specifying which fragments to omit.

+Used with [CoTProcess.getPartialPrompt](classes/CoTProcess.md#method-cotprocessgetpartialprompt) to generate prompts with selected fragments replaced by placeholders for debugging/logging purposes.

+### Groups

+- CoTPartialPrompt

+---
 ## Object: PlaceholderDefaults